arh-eu/gds-java-sdk/README.md

 ### Send and receive messages

 After you connected, you can send your messages to the GDS.
 The method names used for sending always contain the types of messages you are about to send to lead you.
 For example, sending attachment requests can be done by invoking the `sendAttachmentRequest4(..)` methods.
 The `4` in the name stands for the internal type of the message.

 Methods used for sending always contain multiple overloads (based on what values can be passed as their data), but they share these three overloads across the types:

 - One with the appropriate `MessageData`, using default values for the header with a randomly generated message ID.
 - One with a `String` and the `MessageData`, which sets the message ID to the specified string value.
 - One with a `MessageHeader` and a `MessageData`, allowing you to fully customise the message you want to send.

 This translates for the `AttachmentRequest` as the following:

 - `sendAttachmentRequest4(MessageData4AttachmentRequest request);`
 - `sendAttachmentRequest4(String messageID, MessageData4AttachmentRequest request);`
- - `sendAttachmentRequest4(MessageHeaderBase header, MessageData4AttachmentRequest request);`
+- `sendAttachmentRequest4(MessageHeaderBase hu.arheu.gds.message.header, MessageData4AttachmentRequest request);`

 As `AttachmentRequest` messages need a `String` parameter to describe their query, there is also an overload to accept a single string parameter:

 - `sendAttachmentRequest4(String request);`

 If any of the values passed to these methods violate the rules of the specified message (i.e. if you create your own header, and set the `isFragmented` flag to `true`, but leave the `firstFragment` as `null`), the `MessageManager`, and therefore the `send..()` will throw a (checked) `ValidationException`.

 As the messages are serialized into `MessagePack` packets, it is possible that something fails while the message is serialized (which is invoked automatically upon construction).
 Therefore, an `IOException` can also raise during creation.

 This means that this code can raise these exceptions without sending anything while trying to create the messages:

 ```java
 try {
     client.sendAttachmentRequest4("SELECT * FROM \"multi_event-@attachment\" WHERE id='TEST2006301005294740' and ownerid='TEST2006301005294810' FOR UPDATE WAIT 86400");